 - calculate a weekly benefit to you based on 47% of that average.

 - if your average wage for the past 52 weeks is $650 per week, then

 - you would receive $305.50 per week in unemployment insurance during each week that you remain eligible for the benefit.

 Are unemployment insurance payments taxable?

-Yes.
+Typically, yes.
 You'll report your income from unemployment insurance on your income tax return.
 That amount will be subject to federal income taxes and state income taxes for some states.
 When setting up your benefit checks with your state, you may choose to have taxes withheld from your payment.
 For 2020, up to $10,200 of unemployment benefits per person can be excluded from income provided certain income requirements are met.